SegaSoft

-SegaSoft, originally headquartered in Redwood City, California and later San Francisco, was a joint venture by Sega and CSK (Sega's majority stockholder at the time), created in 1995 to develop and publish games for the PC and Sega Saturn, primarily in the North American market.
+SegaSoft was a joint venture by Sega and CSK (Sega's majority stockholder at the time), created in 1995 to develop and publish games for the PC and Sega Saturn, primarily in the North American market.
+SegaSoft was originally headquartered in Redwood City, California and later San Francisco.

 SegaSoft was responsible for, among other things, the Heat.net multiplayer game system and publishing the last few titles made by Rocket Science Games.

 History

 In 1996, SegaSoft announced that they would be publishing games for all viable platforms, not just Saturn and PC.
 This, however, never came to fruition, as in January 1997 SegaSoft restructured to focus on the PC and online gaming.

 SegaSoft disbanded in 2000 with staff layoffs.
 Many of them were reassigned to Sega.com, a new company established to handle Sega's online presence in the United States.